 Adopt A Pet

 Animals at WAIF animal adoption facilities in Coupeville (dogs and cats), Freeland (cats only), Oak Harbor (cats only) are either unclaimed strays or owned animals surrendered for adoption.
 All animals go through a set waiting period.
-In the case of stray animals, the waiting period, which is five days for Island County and for the city of Oak Harbor, allows the owner a chance to find their pet.
+In the case of stray animals, the waiting period, is five days for Island County and for the City of Oak Harbor, which allows the owner a chance to find their pet.
 If a surrendered animal, WAIF will endeavor to secure as much information on the animal as is possible.
 Regardless, whether a surrender or stray, the waiting period allows WAIF the opportunity to assess the animal for temperament and health and to ensure their suitability for adoption.
 Not all pets are approved for adoption.
 Please view our adoption guidelines if you are considering adoption of a WAIF shelter animal.